chuahxinyu/chuahxinyu.github.io/content/notes/2023-musi20174-w4-assignment.md

 I tried recording using my phone's microphone, my laptop's built-in microphone and an external microphone from a pair of earphones plugged into my laptop to compare and contrast the qualities of the recordings.

-In terms of software, I used my phone's built-in [voice recorder application]() on my phone and used [Waveform 12](https://www.tracktion.com/products/waveform-free) on my laptop.
+In terms of software, I used my phone's built-in voice recorder application ([Samsung Voice Recorder](https://play.google.com/store/apps/details?id=com.sec.android.app.voicenote&hl=en_AU&gl=US)) on my phone and used [Waveform 12](https://www.tracktion.com/products/waveform-free) on my laptop.

 ## Location and set-up of equipment